 Our License Agreement expressly states that the work must be performed as written.
 Changing the music or lyrics is strictly prohibited and all choreography and staging solutions must be planned accordingly.

-To request a license please use this form and we look forward to reviewing your request.
+To request a license please use this form.

-If you need further assistance please contact us at firstname.lastname@example.org.
+If you need further assistance please contact email@example.com.